dawit-bit/New-Repository/DatascienceCapStoneProject/README.md

 Files and Folders

 Subfolder and files:

 • The data science capstone project folder contains 4 subfolders and 10 files

 Types of files:

 • Interactive Python Notebooks (*.ipynb) created with Jupyter notebook:    Contain Python Code, pandas dataframes, charts, comments/discussions, SQL code
 • Web-based interactive dashboards with Plotly-Dash:                       Contains a zipped folder with *.png files.
 Each png file displays images of a dashboard setting and comments
 • Portable Document Format (PDF) files:                                    Contains a Plotly-Dash code for dashboarding
 • Web-based interactive Folium maps:                                       Contains zipped folder with *.png files.
 Each png file displays image of georeferenced SpaceX landing data and discussion
 • PDF file:                                                                Contains project report

 Subfolders, files, and description:

-a) Files in Subfolder "Data collection and Preprocessing" :                   A subfolder with 3 files.
+a) Files in Subfolder "Data collection and Preprocessing":                    A subfolder with 3 files.
 The files in this subfolder retrieve SpaceX data from source websites, import data into
                                                                               pandas dataframe, perform data processing, and upload data to a repository - perform ELT operation

      - Data Collection SpaceX API Falcon 9 Landing Prediction.ipynb:          An Interactive Python Notebook (ipynb) used to retrieve historical SpaceX data from the SpaceX REST API website using